 Preamble

 An offer of admission to the Bachelor of Science in Nutrition program should not be interpreted as evidence that the College of Pharmacy and Nutrition has independently verified an applicant’s skills and attributes in the domains described below.
-These skills and attributes are essential, and must be demonstrated, if students are to be successful in achieving the competency standards and occupational expectations of the profession of dietetics.
-Students interested in pursuing a Bachelor of Science in Nutrition degree should engage in some self-reflection, considering this document and their own skills and abilities before proceeding with an application.
+These skills and attributes are essential, and must be demonstrated throughout the program, if students are to be successful in achieving the competency standards and occupational expectations of the profession of dietetics.
+Students pursuing a Bachelor of Science in Nutrition degree are expected to engage in self-reflection, considering this document and their own skills and abilities.

 The competency standards for dietitians are described in the Integrated Competencies for Dietetic Education and Practice (ICDEP).
-Students admitted to Bachelor of Science in Nutrition program must possess the skills and attributes described in this document in order to be able to develop the competencies required of an entry-to-practice registered dietitian.
 By the time of graduation and subsequent entry into practice, students must demonstrate sound clinical and professional judgment and responsible decision making to become professionals who are cognizant of practice accountability issues, laws and regulations, professional codes of ethics and standards of practice.

 Aptitude and attitude

-Students looking to enter the Bachelor of Science in Nutrition program must have an interest in nutrition and a desire to support the health and wellness of individuals, groups, and populations.
+Students in the Bachelor of Science in Nutrition program must have an interest in nutrition and a desire to support the health and wellness of individuals, groups, and populations.
 They must demonstrate empathy, compassion, integrity, and concern for others.
 Students must have the cognitive abilities to understand, develop, and apply the theoretical knowledge and technical expertise to work collaboratively as part of a team with their peers, clients, and colleagues.
 Students must have the capacity to develop leadership, management, and supervisory skills.
-They must be willing to comply with the standards and requirements set by the program and the profession of dietetics to ensure patient safety (e.g., criminal record checks, immunizations, federal and provincial laws and regulations).
+They must be willing to comply with the standards and requirements set by the profession of dietetics and the program to ensure patient safety (e.g., criminal record checks, immunizations, federal and provincial laws and regulations, workplace policies).

-Students must have the capacity and desire to develop the high level of professionalism expected in the Bachelor of Science in Nutrition program and the profession of dietetics.
-This means having a strong work ethic, developing and maintaining a professional image and attitude, appropriate interpersonal skills and understanding professional boundaries.
+Students must have the capacity and desire to develop the high level of professionalism expected in the profession of dietetics and the Bachelor of Science in Nutrition program.
+This means having a strong work ethic, developing and maintaining a professional image and attitude, appropriate interpersonal skills and maintaining professional boundaries.
 They must be non-judgmental and respectful of individuality and diversity in patients, clients, colleagues, and communities.
+They must be able to effectively and sensitively relate to people of all genders, ages, races, sexual orientations, political, cultural, and religious backgrounds.
 They must also be able to creatively problem solve, to manage multiple, competing demands, be adaptable, and confident in their decision-making.
-They must have the ability to reflect on their own performance, receive and provide constructive feedback and demonstrate a commitment to lifelong learning and development.
+They must have the ability to reflect on their own performance, receive and provide constructive feedback, and demonstrate a commitment to lifelong learning and development.

 Information gathering/sensory skills

-Students must be able to participate in learning situations that require skill in gathering and remembering information about a patient, a client, a group, an organization, a community, or the population in the course of an assessment.
+Students must be able to participate in learning situations that require skill in gathering, retaining, and recalling information about a patient, a client, a group, an organization, a community, or the population in the course of an assessment.
 This information is normally acquired through observing, listening, talking to others and by gathering information from charts, reports, the scientific literature, and other written material.
 The student must be able to observe a patient and acquire visual, auditory, and tactile information.

-Students must be able to speak to, hear and observe (aided or unaided) patients, clients, colleagues, healthcare professionals and others in order to effectively and efficiently elicit information, describe mood, activity, and perceive non-verbal communication.
-Students must be able to communicate effectively and sensitively with patients, families, clients, colleagues, and other healthcare professionals, in small and large groups, and to maintain confidentiality.
+Students must be able to speak to, hear, and observe (aided or unaided) patients, clients, colleagues, healthcare professionals and others in order to effectively and efficiently elicit information, describe mood, activity, and perceive non-verbal communication.
+Students must be able to communicate effectively and sensitively with patients, families, clients, colleagues, and other healthcare professionals, in small and large groups, while maintaining confidentiality.
+Students must be able to recognize and regulate emotional states such as sadness, worry, agitation, and lack of comprehension of communication.

 In the clinical setting, students must be able to coherently and systematically summarize a patient’s condition and care plan, both orally and in text (handwritten or electronic) to comply with regulatory and organizational record-keeping standards.